Hi. I'm a doctoral candidate at National University working on reservoir computing

 Before this, I worked in Marine Corps Intelligence, deployed to Iraq, trained in Arabic

 at DLI, and spent a while in quantitative finance.
-I also taught myself calculus partly while
+I taught myself calculus partly

-deployed and partly in a national lab library.
+while deployed and partly in a national lab library.
+The path here was not a straight line.

 I also run Jaxorik AI Research Group,